generators.yml configuration schema

 output

-Configuration for where and how to publish the generated SDK
+Where to publish the generated SDK.

-npm Output
+npm

-Publish TypeScript/JavaScript SDKs to NPM registry.
+Publish TypeScript SDKs to the npm registry.

 Set to “npm” for NPM publishing